-High school sophomores with a minimum GPA of 3.0 on a 4.0 scale may take up to six (6) semester hours per semester at a cost of \$300 per course.
-High school juniors and seniors with a minimum GPA of 3.0 on a 4.0 scale may take up to thirteen (13) semester hours per semester at a cost of \$300 per course.
+High school sophomores who submit a transcript with a minimum GPA of 3.0 on a 4.0 scale may take up to six (6) semester hours per semester at a cost of \$300 per course.
+High school juniors and seniors who submit a transcript with a minimum GPA of 3.0 on a 4.0 scale may take up to seventeen (17) semester hours per semester at a cost of \$300 per course.

 Students enrolled in the Dual Enrollment Program may take sufficient course offerings leading to the Associate degree.
-Students must complete an application and submit a letter of permission from their high school principal guidance counselor, or homeschool parent/guardian.
+Students must complete an application and submit a letter of permission from their high school principal, guidance counselor, or homeschool parent/guardian.
 Students will also be subject to institutional policies pertaining to academic probation and suspension.